 Since 2007, our Compensation Committee has engaged Compensia, a national compensation consulting firm, to assist in reviewing and making appropriate changes to our executive compensation guiding principles, to update our compensation peer group, to evaluate the competitiveness of our executive officers' compensation, and to assist it in the course of its deliberations concerning executive compensation decisions.
 Compensia serves at the discretion of the Compensation Committee.
-For 2017, the peer group consisted of the following companies:
+For 2019, Compensia assessed our peer group against the following historic selection criteria: